|Nutrition Facts (per serving)|

 Mix the lamb/mutton with the yogurt, garlic paste, lemon juice, garam masala, and salt to taste, cover and allow to marinate for 3 hours.

 Heat the oil in a Kadhai (or any other wok-like pan) on a medium flame.
-Add the green chillies and fry till they stop spluttering.
+Add the green chiles and fry till they stop spluttering.

 Add the lamb with its marinade and fry, stirring frequently, for 5 to 7 minutes.

-Now add the tomatoes, corainder and cumin powder and mix well.
+Now add the tomatoes, corainder, and cumin powder and mix well.
 Sprinkle some water over the meat, cover, simmer the flame and cook till the meat is done.
-Check occassionally and add more water if needed to prevent sticking and burning.
+Check occasionally and add more water if needed to prevent sticking and burning.
 Ideally this dish has a minimal amount of thick gravy.

 Turn off fire, garnish with ginger and coriander leaves and serve with hot chapatis (Indian flatbread) or naans